ARMOR: Robust Reinforcement Learning-based Control for UAVs under Physical Attacks: Acknowledgements

 First, we discuss two cases in detail comparing \armor with baseline-RL and HRP under two different attack types with different bias patterns: (1) GPS spoofing, which introduces drift biases in position estimates, and (2) gyroscope attack, which induces oscillatory biases in attitude estimates.
 We then present a more comprehensive comparison.

 Figure~\ref{fig:pos-att-error-comparison} shows the UAV's position error under a GPS spoofing attack.
 The baseline-RL completely fails under this attack, with a 0\% mission success rate and a 100\% crash rate.
-The trajectory deviation is severe $>0.9$, resulting in loss of control.
+The trajectory deviation is severe ($>0.9m$), resulting in loss of control.
 HRP partially mitigates position errors but struggles to maintain stability, resulting in significant state drift.
-In contrast, \armor maintains accurate position tracking across all axes ($x$, $y$, $z$), keeping the state drift around 0.1 meter.
+In contrast, \armor maintains accurate position tracking across all axes ($x$, $y$, $z$), keeping the state drift to around 0.1m.

 Figure~\ref{fig:pos-att-error-comparison} also presents the attitude error under a gyroscope attack.
-The baseline-RL exhibits large attitude errors exceeding $\pm$8 degrees, resulting in a mission success rate 0\%, a crash rate 100\%, and a state drift of approximately 0.8.
-HRP reduces attitude error, but cannot fully suppress the effects of the attack, resulting in a crash rate of 60\% and a state drift of 18.5.
-In contrast, \armor maintains stable attitude control throughout the attack, keeping errors bounded within $\pm$1 degree, resulting in a state drift of less than 3 degrees. {\em These results demonstrate \armor's robustness in suppressing different types of sensor biases.}
+The baseline-RL exhibits large attitude errors exceeding $\pm$8 degrees, resulting in a 0\% mission success rate, a 100\% crash rate, and a state drift of approximately 0.8 m.
+HRP reduces attitude error, but cannot fully suppress the effects of the attack, resulting in a crash rate of 60\% and a state drift of 18.5 m.
+In contrast, \armor maintains stable attitude control throughout the attack, keeping errors bounded within $\pm$1 degree, resulting in a state drift of less than 3 degrees. {\em These results demonstrate \armor's robustness in suppressing different types of physical attacks.}

 Table~\ref{tab:rarl_armor} compares the performance of \armor with two prior techniques: HRP~\cite{recovery-rl} and RARL~\cite{rarl}, under physical attacks targeting five different sensors.
-Compared to HRP, \armor consistently achieves higher success rates and lower state drift in attacks against all sensor types, while also preventing crashes, significantly outperforming HRP across all the metrics.
-On the other hand, \armor's effectiveness is comparable to RARL.
+Compared to HRP, \armor consistently achieves higher success rates and lower state drift in attacks against all sensor types, while also preventing crashes, significantly outperforming HRP across all the metrics. \armor's effectiveness is also higher than that of RARL.
 On average, \armor achieves a higher mission success rate of 88\% compared to RARL’s 83\% and exhibits lower state drift across all attack types. {\em Thus, \armor performs better than HRP and RARL under physical attacks.}